-Over the past 10 years, the number of people working primarily from home has grown 115 percent, and remote work has grown faster than any other commute method.
-In fact, the International Data Corporation expects remote employees to make up around 72 percent of the American workforce by 2020.
+Over the past 10 years, the number of people working primarily from home has grown 115%, and remote work has grown faster than any other commute method.
+In fact, according to a recent report from Global Workplace Analytics, remote work as grown by 173% since 2005.

 Obviously, there is a strong case for companies to better accommodate remote workers.
 It’s a trend that is growing rapidly and the ability to work remotely is becoming a must-have for some employees—74% of office workers in North America say they would change jobs based on the employer’s remote working policy.
 And the benefits aren’t limited to the flexibility it affords individuals—having remote workers provides benefits for businesses overall as well.

 Attract top talent